Hibiscus tiliaceus rubra Cottonwood

 Hibiscus tiliaceus ‘Rubra’ produces large, soft yellow hibiscus flowers that age through orange to deep red over the course of the day.
 Blooming mainly from late spring through autumn, these colour-changing flowers sit beautifully against the rich burgundy foliage and provide a striking tropical-style display.

-Is Hibiscus tiliaceus rubra Cottonwood an Australian Native?
-Yes
+Is Hibiscus tiliaceus rubra Cottonwood an Australian Native Tree?

 Hibiscus tiliaceus rubra Cottonwood is Native to Native to coastal areas of northern Australia, Southeast Asia, and the Pacific Islands.
 The ‘Rubra’ form is prized for its red-bronze foliage.